MP: Campaigning ends for October 30 bypolls; BJP and Congress locked in straight contest | Politics

 - India

-The high-decibel campaign for the October 30 bypolls to four constituencies in Madhya Pradesh, including one Lok Sabha seat and three Assembly segments, where 55 candidates are in the fray in the straight contest between ruling BJP and opposition Congress, ended on Wednesday evening.
+The high-decibel campaign for the October 30 bypolls to four constituencies in Madhya Pradesh, including one Lok Sabha seat and three Assembly segments, where 48 candidates are in the fray in a straight contest between ruling BJP and opposition Congress, ended on Wednesday evening.

 Of these four constituencies, two seats, including the Khandwa Lok Sabha constituency, were held by the BJP while the rest two seats were represented by Congress MLAs.